American Ninja Warrior Junior: Season 1

-The winners were Collin Cella (Ages 9+10), Kai Beckstrand (Ages 11+12) and Vance Walker (Ages 13+14).
-2nd, 3rd and 4th place for 9–10 were, 4th Taylor Greene, 3rd Jacob Goldman, 2nd Sean Arms.
-2nd, 3rd and 4th place for 11–12 were, 4th Caleb Brown (fell on the Ring Toss), 3rd Ella McRitchie, 2nd Tate Allen.
-And 2nd, 3rd and 4th place for 13–14 were, 4th Jeremiah Boyd (fell on the Flying Shelf Grab), 3rd Johnathan Godbout, 2nd Nate Pardo.
+In the 9+10 age group, Collin Cella was the winner.
+Sean Arms placed 2nd, Jacob Goldman placed 3rd, and Taylor Greene placed 4th.
+Kai Beckstrand won the 11+12 age group, with Tate Allen and Ella McRitchie in 2nd and 3rd respectively.
+Caleb Brown came in 4th after falling on the Ring Toss.
+Vance Walker was the winner of the 13+14 age group.
+Nate Pardo, Johnathan Godbout, and Jeremiah Boyd (who fell on the Flying Shelf Grab) came in 2nd, 3rd, and 4th.

 Season 1 was licensed in Canada by Family Channel.

 Season 2

-Season 2 premiered February 22, 2020, on Universal Kids.
-It was filmed in summer 2019.
-Paralympian Victoria Arlen replaced Hernandez as on-course reporter.
-Iseman and Gbajabiamila returned as color commentators.
+Season 2 premiered on February 22, 2020, on Universal Kids.
+It was filmed in the summer 2019.
+Paralympian Victoria Arlen replaced Hernandez as an on-course reporter while Iseman and Gbajabiamila returned as color commentators.
 More than 140 children competed this season.

 Among the competitors for Season 2 was the son of U.S. Olympic gold medalist gymnast Dominique Moceanu, Vincent Canales.

 Like season 1, it was licensed in Canada by the Family channel.

-The winners were Nathanael Honvou (Ages 9+10), Jack David (Ages 11+12) and Vance Walker (Ages 13+14).
-With his defeat of Kaden Lebsack in the championship round, Vance Walker became the first reigning champion of American Ninja Warrior Junior.
-(Ages 9+10) 2nd 3rd and 4th places were 4th Owen Pham 3rd Daniel Woods 2nd Reeder Smith Fell on spider walls (Ages 11+12) 4th Sienna Perez 3rd Tate Allen 2nd Naccsa Garemore (Ages 13+14) 4th Kai Beckstrand Fell on Crazy Cliffhanger 3rd Devan Alexander 2nd Kaden Lebsack.
+In the 9+10 age group, Nathanael Honvou was the winner.
+Reeder Smith, who fell on the Spider Walls, placed 2nd, Daniel Woods placed 3rd, and Owen Pham placed 4th.
+Jack David won the 11+12 age group, with Naccsa Garemore, Tate Allen, and Sienna Perez in 2nd, 3rd, and 4th place respectively.
+Vance Walker was the winner of the 13+14 age group.
+With his defeat of Kaden Lebsack in the championship round, Walker became the first reigning champion of American Ninja Warrior Junior.
+Kaden Lebsack, Devan Alexander, and Kai Beckstrand (who fell on Crazy Cliffhanger) came in 2nd, 3rd, and 4th.

 The success of the format allowed the adult version in season 13 (aired in 2021) to drop the minimum age from 19 to 15.
-Kaden Lebsack, who was defeated by Walker in the championship round in the episodes taped in the summer of 2019, participated in his first year of eligibility and became the Last Ninja Standing, failing on the final stage at 70 feet into the 75 foot rope climb.
+Kaden Lebsack, who was defeated by Walker in the championship round in the episodes taped in the summer of 2019, participated in his first year of eligibility and became the Last Ninja Standing, failing on the final stage at 70 feet into the 75-foot rope climb.
+Vance Walker participated in season 15 and scored Total Victory.

 Season 3

 In May 2021, Peacock picked up the series for Season 3 with a 15-episode order.
-Iseman and Gbajabiamila would be returning as play-by-play announcer and color commentator respectively, alongside Arlen as on-course reporter.
+The broadcast crew remained the same this season, with Iseman, Gbajabiamila, and Arlen returned as play-by-play, color commentator, and an on-course reporter respectively.
 Season 3 was filmed during June 2021, and premiered on September 9, 2021.

 The winners were as follows: Max Salebra (9 and 10), Bella Palmer (11 and 12), and Jackson Erdos (13 and 14).
 Bella Palmer was the first girl ever to win a championship in American Ninja Warrior Junior history.